 There is a heated argument around understanding psychosis and psychotic episodes.
 The dictionary of psychiatry considers it an illness, likely a symptom of a broken brain.
 Increasing numbers believe it does not exist as a mental illness or a symptom of mental illness.
 Instead, it is a natural expression of being emotionally and psychically overwhelmed.
 Thus, trauma lies at the root.

-Understanding psychosis means we have to understand trauma and its effects.
+Understanding psychosis and delusions symptoms means we have to understand trauma and its effects.
 Since we now know that the effects of trauma can dissipate through various effective therapies—psychosis is a temporary condition, a natural response to difficult life circumstances, not a mental illness.
 We just need to use a label that does not imply the presence of mental illness.[IMHU offers a brief, free online course to describe this point of view more fully, “Psychosis: What is it?”
 You can participate by clicking here.]

 Understanding Psychosis and Labeling It Appropriately